InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-1.md

 3. **Model Evaluation**: Check the model is ready for deployment.
 For example, if the accuracy rate is bigger than 0.95, then we can change to the new model.
 4. **Model Registry:** Register the model and Put the model into the production waiting line.
 4. **Model** **Deployment**: Use the ‘Dockerize’ method to package the model and deploy it into the cloud or edge devices as endpoints.
 The package method could be an API server or serverless method.
-5. **Monitoring**: Monitor the model service performance, which contains two parts:
+5. **Model Monitoring**: Monitor the model service performance, which contains two parts:
     1. Monitor the infrastructure where we deploy: E.g. load, usage, storage, and health.
     2. Monitor the model for its performance: Model and data performance that we need to retrain or not.